bavilari93/foodfinder/README.md

 Ruby app
 Practice loops , functions and ruby programing logic to create a simple restaurant finder that can be access through the terminal.

-The Crud is doone with a text document.
+The Crud is doone with a text document wich is mainly accesed trhough commands from the terminal